revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Identifier can start with character or underscore, but not with a number.
+> Identifier can start with a character or an underscore, but not with a number.
+It is invalid in python to name the first letter of an identifier as number.

   </details>
 </details>